tdopierre/FewShotPseudoLabeling/README.md

-# Few Shot Intent Detection
+# Few-shot Pseudo-Labeling for Intent Detection

+This repository contains code for the paper **Few-shot Pseudo-Labeling for Intent Detection**.
 ## Before using the repository
 ### Install
 This repository uses the [Pipenv](https://github.com/pypa/pipenv) environment.